Infinite rate mutually catalytic branching in infinitely many colonies: The longtime behavior: Coexistence of types, proof of Theorem Coexistence of types, proof of Theorem 1

-Although $M^K_{1,\infty}$ and $M^K_{2,\infty}$ are uncorrelated, this is not true for $\bar M^K_1$ and $M^K_{2,\infty}$ (at least we cannot show this).
-Hence we have to use a slightly more subtle argument.
-We employ the Cauchy-Schwarz inequality to estimate
+Although $M^K_{1,\infty}$ and $M^K_{2,\infty}$ are uncorrelated, this is not true for $\hat M^K_1$ and $M^K_{2,\infty}$ (at least we cannot show this).
+Hence,\vadjust{\goodbreak} we have to use a slightly more subtle argument.
+We employ the Cauchy--Schwarz inequality to estimate